gardener/gardener/docs/api-reference/extensions.md

 <td>
 <p>Purpose describes how the result of this OperatingSystemConfig is used by Gardener.
 Either it
-gets sent to the <code>Worker</code> extension controller to bootstrap a VM, or it is downloaded by the cloud-config-downloader script already running on a bootstrapped VM.
+gets sent to the <code>Worker</code> extension controller to bootstrap a VM, or it is downloaded by the gardener-node-agent already running on a bootstrapped VM.
 This field is immutable.</p>
 </td>
 </tr>